bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 client attestation, but that might fit better into a different top-level field instead of this "display" field. ]]

-## Declaring Client Capabilities {#request-capabilities}
+## Declaring RC Capabilities {#request-capabilities}

-If the client supports extension capabilities, it MAY present them to the AS in the "capabilities" field.
+If the RC supports extension capabilities, it MAY present them to the AS in the "capabilities" field.
 This field is an array of strings representing specific extensions and capabilities, as defined by [a registry TBD](#IANA).